Philosophers of Ancient Greece

 Socrates is given credit for laying down the fundamentals of modern Western philosophy.
 He created the Socratic Method, which is still used today.
 The Socratic Method was a way of thinking about the world which involved asking and answering questions to stimulate critical thinking.
 Socrates was also Plato’s mentor.

-Plato was Socrates' student and also the mentor of Aristotle.
+Plato not only studied under Socrates, but he was also the mentor of Aristotle.
 Plato is an important philosopher because he blended ethics, political philosophy, epistemology, metaphysics, and moral psychology together to form his philosophy.
-He is famous for his dialogues, which can still be read today.
+Plato is also famous for his dialogues, which can still be read today.

 Aristotle, Plato’s student, is considered the father of the field of logic and a formalized system for reasoning.
 Aristotle’s philosophy is unique in that he believed that the ultimate purpose of human life was happiness.